lamastex/scalable-data-science/_sds/research/densityEstimation/saaad.md

 * [https://github.com/vegas-viz/Vegas](https://github.com/vegas-viz/Vegas)
 * ...

-Beyond, visualising the ML algorithms, often the Human-in-the-Loop needs to see the details of the raw event that triggered the Anomaly.
+Beyond, visualizing the ML algorithms, often the Human-in-the-Loop needs to see the details of the raw event that triggered the Anomaly.
 And typically this event needs to be seen in the context of other related and relevant events, including it anomaly score with some some historical comparisons of similar events from a no-SQL query.
-What are some natural frameworks for being able to click the event of interest (say those alerted by the algorithm) and visualise the raw event details (usually a JSON record or a row of a CSV file) in order to make an informed decision.
+What are some natural frameworks for being able to click the event of interest (say those alerted by the algorithm) and visualize the raw event details (usually a JSON record or a row of a CSV file) in order to make an informed decision.
 Some such frameworks include:

 * [https://d3js.org/](https://d3js.org/)